wp-plugins/powerpress/readme.txt

 * Tag/Keyword Podcast Feeds (Tag Casting): Add iTunes compliant attributes to your tag feeds.
 * FeedBurner Support: Use FeedBurner.com to host your podcast feeds.
 * *User Role Management: Control which users in your blog can podcast.
+* **Custom Post Types: Use the new Custom Post Types feature found in WordPress 3.0
 * Diagnostics: Check to see if your server is configured to support all of the available features in PowerPress.
 * WordPress MU: Blubrry PowerPress is compatible with [WordPress MU](http://mu.wordpress.org/)

 *User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.

+**Custom Post Types feature requires a separate plugin to manage custom post types.

 = Migrating from PodPress =
  We made it easy to migrate from PodPress to PowerPress.